n5hossai/litera-assessment/README.md

   - tests if no overlap is found, or only one interval as input
   - tests a small set of intervals
   - tests a large set of intervals

+## P.S.
+It would be my pleasure to know and understand about the nlogn approach for the solution and would love to have a feedback about this challenge.
+Thank you for your time.